Prospective Thesis Applicants

 Undergraduate Research Grants

 There are a number of undergraduate research grant (URG) opportunities available to thesis writers and those who apply to the senior thesis seminar are encouraged and expected to seek financial support for their research.
 Provost-sponsored opportunities include Academic Year and Summer URGs (which carry a $3000 stipend intended to cover living and research expenses).
+The Office of Fellowships also is a great resource to obtain funding for special interests and research opportunities.
 Weinberg College grants include Academic Year grants of up to $1000 and summer grants, which carry a $3000 stipend to cover research and living expenses for an eight-week summer period.
 Additional Weinberg College research scholarships, fellowships and grants include the Katherine L. Krieghbaum Scholarship, a prize one senior thesis writer from each department is nominated for each year, the Herskovits Undergraduate Fellowship Program, which provides funding for research involving NU’s Africana collection, and the Sion Asia-related Research Grants which provide funding for research on Asia-related topics, among others.
 Additional information may be found on the WCAS website.Back to top